timigod/api_doc/source/protocol/ride_hailing.html.md

 The communication protocol for ride hailing describes the format of a request for a ride (also referred to as `need`) sent by a user, and the response (`bid`) sent by vehicle, driver, or car owner.

-For example, a user might search for a ride together with his pet dog, within a radius of 3 km of a given coordinate to a destination 2 km away.
+For example, a user might search for a ride together with her pet dog, within a radius of 3 km of a given coordinate to a destination 2 km away.

 > Need